 “The man cooks like an angel — and no ordinary angel’.”

-Gennaro has worked in some of London’s most popular restaurants, such as Antonio Carluccio’s ‘Neal Street Restaurant’.
+Gennaro has worked in some of London’s most popular restaurants, such as the late Antonio Carluccio’s ‘Neal Street Restaurant’.
 In 1999 he opened his own restaurant ‘Passione’ in Charlotte Street, London, which was awarded Best Italian restaurant in 2005.

 His first cookbook, ‘Passione’, published by Headline in 2003, won Best Italian Cook Book 2003 at the World Gourmand Cookbook Awards and was short listed for the André Simon Award.
 He has since written many other books on Italian cooking.
 Gennaro’s Italian Bakery was published by Pavilion in 2016 and we’re delighted to announce that a new edition of Gennaro’s first recipe book, ‘Passione’ is available to pre-order on Amazon.